Checklist for Admitted JD Students

 - $250 on or before June 2nd

-IMPORTANT NOTE: We cannot process VISA credit cards via our online payment program.
-We do accept American Express, MasterCard and Discover.
+IMPORTANT NOTE: We do not accept VISA credit cards; however, we do accept American Express, MasterCard, and Discover.

-U.S. citizens and U.S. permanent residents are eligible for financial aid that may consist of U.S. government-backed Stafford and Perkins Loans, Federal Work-Study, or need-based grants.
+U.S. citizens and U.S. permanent residents are eligible for federal financial aid.
 Your FAFSA will be used to determine your full financial aid package.
 The FAFSA is available online after January 1, 2014.
+Our school code is 002589, and the priority deadline is March 1.

 Request an Official Transcript